Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems

-{A. Mironchenko is with Faculty of Computer Science and Mathematics, University of Passau, Innstr.
-33, 94032, Passau, Germany.
-Corresponding author. andrii.mironchenko@uni-passau.de \\ {F. Schwenninger is with Department of Applied Mathematics, University of Twente, P.O.~Box 217, 7500AE Enschede, The Netherlands.} }
+{A. Mironchenko is with Department of Mathematics, University of Bayreuth, Germany.
+Corresponding author. andrii.mironchenko@uni-bayreuth.de \\ {F. Schwenninger is with Department of Applied Mathematics, University of Twente, P.O.~Box 217, 7500AE Enschede, The Netherlands.} }